MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Example: @Mod(canBeDeactivated=true)

 `clientSideOnly` [Optional]
 This prevents the mod from being loaded on the server at all, no matter what.
-If this is set together with the option below the universe will explode.
-Or the game crashes.
-One or the other.
+Beware: If this is set together with the option below the game will crash, no questions asked.

 Example: @Mod(clientSideOnly=true)

 `serverSideOnly` [Optional]
 The opposite of the option above.
 This prevents the mod from being loaded on client-side.
 Beware: This also includes the internal server in singleplayer.
+What sides are and what their deal is can be read up on via the [left-hand menu](https://mcforge.readthedocs.io/en/latest/concepts/sides/).

 Example: @Mod(serverSideOnly=true)

 `dependencies` [Optional]
 This defines what other mods yours depends on.
 Possibly also the reverse.
-Multiple entries can be made here, separated by a ; (What is this called?).
+Multiple entries can be made here, separated by a semicolon.

-[TODO: There seems to be some additional constructs and structures here that someone needs to expand on.
-Is there something other than "required-after"?]
+There are four key words you can use for this:
+`before` - Loaded before the specified mod-
+`after` - Loaded after the specified mod- `required-after` - Loaded after the specified mod, which HAS to be there.
+`required-before` - Loaded before the specified mod, which HAS to be there.

+Using these keywords you can establish some basic ordering for your mod, in the grand scheme of things.

+[TODO: Version ranges seem to be a thing as well.
+How do?]

 Example: @Mod(dependencies="required-after:Forge@[12.16.0.1859,);")

 `acceptedMinecraftVersions` [Optional]
 This tells Forge what versions of Minecraft your mod runs on.
-By default it's set to "whatever I'm currently building my mod against in my editor of choice".
-Tends to be quite specific.
+By default it's set to "don't care", but ForgeGradle defaults to "whatever I'm currently building my mod against" when you compile your mod.
+Beware: ForgeGradle is quite specific.
 Sub-versions are not naturally included, so keep an eye out there.

 [TODO: Multiple versions and constructs can be added here.
 Explain them. "[1.9,1.10)" seems to be a valid construct for 1.9.*, including the bracket/parantheses.
 What makes it work?]